peteroupc/html3dutil/doc/H3DU.ShaderInfo.md

 <b>Deprecated: Yes</b>

-Has no effect.
-A method introduced for compatibility reasons.
+This method was introduced for compatibility reasons.

  <a name='H3DU.ShaderInfo.getBasicVertex'></a>
 ### (static) H3DU.ShaderInfo.getBasicVertex()